 The chosen Artist-in-Residents will be provided with transportation to-and-from Porphyry, food & lodging, along with studio & gallery space for a mutually agreed 2 week period (note you are responsible to find your way to Thunder Bay, Ontario, Canada).
 As a resident of the lighthouse your main responsibilities will be to share your work with visitors and at the end of the residency, artists will be asked to donate a piece of their work to be auctioned-off at the CLLS’s annual lighthouse fundraiser.

 Residency Details: The residence will be in a shared setting with CLLS summer lighthouse staff and host keeper volunteers.
 The common areas/ kitchen is available so that everyone can eat together.
 Studio space will be in an area easily accessible by visitors and guests, so be prepared for drop-ins daily.
 Family, friends, and relatives, including pets may not stay overnight at the residence, but arrangements can be made to accommodate overnight requests at the guesthouse or camping areas.
-TBayTel (Rogers) provides cellular service and there is WiFi access onsite.
-There is limited power and artists are expected not to be reliant on computers and tablets to accomplish their work.
+TBayTel (Rogers) provides cellular service and there is LIMITED WiFi access onsite.
+There is limited power and artists are expected not to at all be reliant on computers and tablets to accomplish their work.

 The Artist is responsible for obtaining their own equipment and materials.
 Artists are welcome to sell their art onsite, with a small commission paid to CLLS.
 Volunteers and staff are in place to facilitate some needs of the Artist-in-Resident but it is expected that everyone pitches-in, without being asked.